 preferred type of caging for all rodents.

-> unless a grate is necessary for
+unless a wire bottom is necessary for

-> scientific reasons.
+scientific reasons.
 [Link to

-> animals must have a solid floor at least
+mammals must have a solid floor at least

-> in a nest box, bedding and additional
+in a nest box, bedding and additional

 animals, or animals to be maintained